SigNoz/signoz.io/docs/userguide/alerts-management.md

 ![image](https://user-images.githubusercontent.com/10277894/180833019-c865ecd5-f752-419f-998e-baf296daef88.png)

-#### Get Integration or Routing key to integrate with pagerduty service
+#### b.
+Get Integration or Routing key to integrate with pagerduty service
 1. Go to **Services > Service Directory** and select the **service** where you’d like to add the integration.
 2. Select **Integration tab** and click **Add another integration**
 3. Select **Events API V2** from the list